top of page

 Are You Awake During Laser Eye Surgery?

 Yes, patients are awake during both LASIK and PRK.
-Yet, the topical anesthesia ensures they do not feel any pain.
+The topical anesthesia ensures they do not feel any pain.
 They may experience pressure, mild discomfort, or a touch sensation, but these sensations are bearable.

 Post-Operative Discomfort